-When you entered nursing, did you picture yourself as the next Florence Nightingale, gracefully saving lives by lamplight?
-Or maybe you thought it would be more like Nurse Betty, full of drama, excitement, and a few Hollywood-worthy plot twists?
+When you entered nursing, maybe you pictured yourself as the next Florence Nightingale, gracefully saving lives.
+Or maybe you imagined something closer to Nurse Betty, full of drama, excitement, and a few Hollywood-worthy plot twists.
 Fast forward to today, and instead of glamour, you are buried under back-to-back surgeries, short staffing, and yet another shift without a proper lunch break.

 Stress management isn’t just about providing mental health resources, and it’s also about making the job easier.
 One of the main contributors to stress in the OR is case delays, which often create a ripple effect, leading to increased overtime, stressed-out teams, and patient anxiety.
 A recent study estimated surgical delays could add up to $7.8 million in additional costs over a 2-year period due to overtime and inefficiencies.